-We’re all aware of fluoride in water but beverages that contain fluoride could easily sneak up on you.
+We’re all aware of fluoride in water but drinks that contain fluoride could easily sneak up on you.

-In just minutes you’ll learn everything there is to know about fluoride and beverages.
+However, in just minutes you’ll learn everything there is to know about fluoride and drinks.

-You’ll be able to search the fluoride levels of 165+ beverages, including alcoholic, baby food, and everything in between.
+You’ll learn which drinks are high and low in fluoride.
+Plus be able to search the fluoride levels of 143+ beverages, including alcoholic, baby food, and everything in between.

 Not only that, we’ll also go through 3 tips to help you and your family avoid drinking fluoride.

 When it comes to how much fluoride is in a beverage, this depends on the fluoride levels of the: